Gender Equality

 Photo @ Bart Verweij/World Bank

-Additionally, women’s share of unpaid work can be up to 80-90%, which means they bear the brunt of the pandemic’s economic and social impacts.
-This research was published by ST4N in Social Science and Medicine, “COVID-19, Nutrition, and Gender: An Evidence-Based Approach to Gender-Responsive Policies and Programs.”
+This research was published in Social Science and Medicine, “COVID-19, Nutrition, and Gender: An Evidence-Based Approach to Gender-Responsive Policies and Programs.”

 Policies and programs must address gender inequalities.

 Based on the analytic framework, ST4N advocates for comprehensive policies and programs to address the underlying gender inequities.
-Its key recommendations to mitigate the impact of shocks on nutrition are to:
+The following four recommendations were made to mitigate the impact of shocks on nutrition:

 These messages were integrated into a gender-focused policy brief titled, “COVID-19 and Malnutrition: A Toxic Combination for Women”, and an accompanying social media kit.